Patient Care Technician Certificate (PCTC)

 - Successfully complete all components of a course (theory and clinical) to pass the course.
 Students who fail to complete a component will receive a grade of “F” for the course regardless of the time in the semester and are not eligible to receive a “W” or “WA”.

 - Complete all program courses with a grade of “C” or higher.
 Student may repeat a program course one time only, space available.
+Students may repeat initial core courses as many times as needed.
 Students may petition the Dean of Health Sciences for special consideration to repeat a program course more than one time.

 - Maintain current Basic Life Support (BLS) for Healthcare Provider certification through the American Heart Association.
 Online certification/recertification is not accepted.